yggdrasilradio/templeofrom/README.md

 I'm hoping to expand the game by adding new features:

 * Expand level -- DONE
-* More monsters -- DONE
+* More rooms, monsters and treasures -- DONE
 * Different monsters -- DONE
 * What else?
 Dunno!

 I'm hoping to have something available for sale eventually, but the primary goal of this project is to have *fun*!
-Please do look over my shoulder as I work on this and feel free to contact me on Discord.
+Please do look over my shoulder as I work on this and feel free to contact me via the #templeofrom channel on [Discord](https://discord.gg/4J5nHXm) .

 ### Changes